 Drain hose problems and other possible restriction areas

 If you’ve determined that the coin trap is clear and the drain pump is functioning properly, an obstructed or poorly positioned drain hose could be the reason the washer is not draining, so the washing machine drain hose is clogged or kinked.
 How to fix it:

 - First check to see if the drain hose has become kinked or twisted behind the washer.

 - Confirm the drain hose is properly secured to the drain pump and within the washer cabinet.

 - The hose should extend unimpeded through the washer’s rear panel and be inserted into a standpipe or hooked onto the edge of a laundry tub.
 Be aware that the top of the standpipe or laundry tub should be at least 30 inches from the floor (but no higher than 90 inches from the bottom of the washer) and that no more than four-and-a-half inches of the drain hose is inserted into the standpipe; otherwise the hose could syphon water back into the washer.

-- You can inspect the drain hose for blockage and use a drain snake or long wire to push any blockage free.
+- You can inspect the drain hose for blockage and use a drain snake or long wire to push any blockage free to help unclog the washer drain.
 You can also use hot water or a drain cleaning solution to clear the line.

 If you use a floor or wall standpipe for drainage, the blockage could be in the standpipe itself.
 Again, you can use a drain snake to fish through the standpipe and P-trap to clear the obstruction or use drain cleaning solvent to break down the blockage.